Georgegriff/griffadev/src/posts/learning-resources/learning-resources-2023.md

 Twitter used to be great for developer stuff but many people have left twitter after Elon.

-My follow might if you some starting points, but not all are tech, it's not curated, but peoples bio's should help with finding more stuff. https://twitter.com/griffadev/following
+My follow list might give you some starting points, but not all are tech, it's not curated, but bio's should help with finding more stuff. https://twitter.com/griffadev/following